Do we have anything similar to ISIS 2 cpylab?

-#2 Updated by Lynn Weller over 6 years ago
+#2 Updated by Lynn Weller almost 7 years ago

 This application is not resolved.
 I just tested it on some files but the program fails because the files are not of the same size.
 As I explained countless times in posts and via email, I need to propogate the level labels (instrument, kernels, all the blobs) to a level 2 version of the image (ortho image exported from SOCKET, so it only has appropriate Mapping Group info) so these images will never match in size.
 According to the documentation, if a pvl or lbl is entered as the "source" file, then "No safety checks can be done in this case".
 I thought this meant no checks would be done, but that is apparently not going on since I get the following error:

 "Cannot copy Instruments group when the sample scaling factor

 and line scaling factor do not match"

 I will see if I can edit this post and point to data and include a command line.

 #9 Updated by Lynn Weller over 4 years ago

 In the minds of more than a few people, not being able to propogate level 1 label/blob information to a level 2 file is still a problem, and not a feature request.

 Current photoclinometry work requires this program do more, hence why I am resurfacing this post.